wchsstem/wchs-map/README.md

 ## Building
 Use `npm run watch` to launch a development server.
 It will automatically pick up changes to TypeScript files.
 Changes to `map.json` need to be compiled into `map_compiled.json` via [`indoor-map-lib`](https://gitlab.com/nvarner/indoor-map-lib), a Rust library.
 It should be installed with the `compile_map_json` feature so it includes the `compile_map_json` binary.
 After installation, it can be used via `npm run compileMapJson`.

+## Docker
+To run the containerized version of the map, run the following commands with the `compile_map_json` file present:
+`docker build -t churchill-map .`
+`docker run -p 10001:10001 churchill-map`